-The first Tech Sonic equipment is delivered to clients in the Middle East (9.8m and 6m systems) and to Asia (6m system).
+The first Tech Sonic equipment is delivered to clients in the Middle East (9.8m (32 ft) and 6m (19 ft) systems) and to Asia (6m (19 ft) system).

 The first major turnaround in Europe is conducted with great success at the Shell Moerdijk Petrochemical plant.

 The first Tech Sonic Equipment arrives in Europe and is used during a turnaround at the Bayern oil refinery in Germany.
-Additional interest was generated with test work at the Shell Moerdijk petrochemical plant.
+Additional interest is generated with test work at the Shell Moerdijk petrochemical plant.

 The first major North American turnaround is conducted using Tech Sonic cleaning at the Shell Scotford Upgrader in Alberta, and the first Compabloc exchangers are cleaned at Shell Sarnia in Ontario.

 Tech Sonic builds the world’s first cleaning bath designed specifically for heat exchangers and deploys this unit at Suncor for testing with excellent results.

 A provisional patent application is led in 2009 to protect aspects of the heat exchanger cleaning system design.
 Two larger, 9.8m (32 ft) systems are built to accommodate even larger heat exchangers and these systems are used at Suncor and other sites.

 With the new company name “Tech Sonic Services LP”, the company expands its services to a varied menu of parts, including valves, pumps, and other larger components.